-Boxer Primers Explained
+Boxer Primers: Boxer-Primed Ammo Explained

-How do Boxer Primers Work?
+How Do Boxer Primers Work?

 Boxer Primer Sizes

-0.315” or 8mm - These are exclusive to the .50 Browning Machine Gun and variations.
+- 0.315” or 8mm: These are exclusive to the .50 BMG and variations.

-It’s much easier to simply use the proper case with the proper primer in the first place.
+Boxer cases don’t accept Berdan primers and vice versa, which is due to the anvil being a permanent part of the Berdan-primed case.
+With that being said, reloading enthusiasts can get them to work with each other through a labor intensive and rather complicated process.
+However, it’s much easier to simply use the proper case with the proper primer.
 This reloading issue is one of the main reasons shooting ranges almost exclusively use Boxer primers and brass casings.
-Some of the more commonly found primers are made by: Remington, CCI and Winchester.
+Some of the more commonly found primers are made by Remington, CCI and Winchester.

 Primers give today's shooter a huge advantage over other methods of ignition.
 They are reliable, weather resistant and can be stored for an indefinite period of time.